standardcode/travel-stats/README.md

          name      |   h   |    km
     Ustrzyki Dolne | 6.347 | 508.290

 `examples.sql` contains queries used to generate this statistics and more.
+You may download [already calculated routes](https://sutkowski.egnyte.com/dl/lYFJaTduYY/poland-routes-data.sql.zip_) and skip next points.

 ### Getting Started

 #### Database

-* Install PostgreSQL if you don't have it already.
+* Install PostgreSQL with PostGIS if you don't have it already.
 * Import schema from `poland_schema.sql` to your database.
 * Configure connection in `js/config.js` and in `R/db.R`.